yavorpapazov/vacation-rentals-back-end/README.md

 I would like to complete my React front-end application, integrate it with this back-end project, in order to have a finished full-stack project.

 During this course I saw the importance of writing and implementing test plans.
 This is something I would like to improve upon and gain more experience with.
+As far as this final project, the test coverage is 89%.